The Blackwell Legacy: Plot

-Rosangela 'Rosa' Blackwell, an introverted book review columnist for the Village Eye newspaper, suffers from migrane headaches following the death of her late aunt, Lauren Blackwell - a woman who looked after her following the death of Rosa's parents in a car accident.
+Rosangela 'Rosa' Blackwell, an introverted book review columnist for the Village Eye newspaper, suffers from migraine headaches following the death of her late aunt, Lauren Blackwell - a woman who looked after her following the death of Rosa's parents in a car accident.
 After scattering her ashes off the Queensboro Bridge, Rosa receives a call from a doctor at Bellevue Hospital, where Lauren had been a patient for the past several decades, to collect some letters that had been in their possession.
 Through these, she learns both her aunt and grandmother, who she knew little of, lived isolated lives before slowly having mental breakdown, often interacting with a non-existing person they both called "Joey".

 Later that day, Rosa is contacted by her employer, the Village Eye newspaper, to write an article about the recent suicide of a New York University student, JoAnn Sherman.
-Ater completing the work, she returns home, where her migranes become so intense that she eventually witnesses a ghostly man appear in her apartment.
-The figure introduces themselves as Joey Mallone, and reveals Rosa is a spirit medium - an individual who can see and speak to the ghosts of the departed; her migranes turned out to be latent medium abilities awakening.
+After completing the work, she returns home, where her migraines become so intense that she eventually witnesses a ghostly man appear in her apartment.
+The apparition introduces himself as Joey Mallone, and reveals Rosa is a spirit medium - an individual who can see and speak to the ghosts of the departed; her migraines turned out to be latent medium abilities awakening.
 Joey reveals he is her spirit guide, as he has been for the Blackwell family, and that Rosa's task is to help ghosts who have yet to come to terms with their deaths and move on to the afterlife.
 Joey makes clear that while Rosa's grandmother rejected her role, Lauren quit her role after several years; both had mental breakdowns because of this.